 - MPH faculty will hold additional certifications/licensures beyond the doctoral degree.

 - MPH faculty will demonstrate continued professional growth and development.

 The MPH Program will provide personnel and other resources sufficient to fulfill its stated mission, goals and objectives.

-Retain sufficient resources for the growth and devlopment of the MPH Program.
+- Retain sufficient resources for the growth and development of the MPH Program.